krajoff/krajoff/README.md

   - **ORM Frameworks:** Utilizing Hibernate for seamless database interactions.
   - **Database Migration:** Skilled in using Liquibase for managing database migrations and versioning.
   - **Testing:** Strong background in JUnit and Mockito for ensuring code quality through robust testing practices.
+  - **MATLAB:** Interested in optimization techniques and evolutionary algorithms, particularly in the context of NSGA-II (Non-dominated Sorting Genetic Algorithm II)

 ## 🚀 What I’m Currently Exploring